toivoh/PatternDispatch.jl/README.md

     end

 The body of the inverse function recieves the output of the original function (`mt` in this case) and must assign all of its inputs (`x` and `y` in this case).
-Type type assertion `mt::MyType` works as a guard that the inverse exists only if `mt` is of type `MyType`.
+The type assertion `mt::MyType` works as a guard that the inverse exists only if `mt` is of type `MyType`.
 With these definitions,

     @pattern f6(MyType(x, y)) = (x,y)
     @pattern f6(x)            = nothing